-- 11.(1) A director is to be appointed by the Governor in Council for a term of not more than 5 years. - (2) In appointing a person as a director, the Governor in Council must have regard to the person's ability to make a contribution to the statutory GOC's commercial performance and implementation of its statement of corporate intent. - (3) A person is not eligible for appointment if the person is not able to manage a corporation because of the Corporations Law, section 229.
+11.(1) A director is to be appointed by the Governor in Council for a term of not more than 5 years.

+(2) In appointing a person as a director, the Governor in Council must have regard to the person's ability to make a contribution to the statutory GOC's commercial performance and, if the GOC has a statement of corporate intent, the implementation of the statement.

+(3) A person is not eligible for appointment if the person-

+- (a) is a public service officer; or - (b) is not able to manage a corporation because of the Corporations Law, section 229.